nizamial09/transifex-i18ntool/README.md

-# ceph-dashboard-i18ntool
+# transifex-i18ntool

-A tool to manage the translation files of the ceph dashboard.
+A tool to manage xlf translation files on transifex.

 ## Commands
 - `push` Adds/Updates the resource files